Система Orphus

 What to bring with me +

-The weather on the Shantar Islands can be extremely unstable: strong winds, fogs, and rain are possible.
-Therefore, we ask you to pay close attention to the equipment list below.
+The weather in the Shantar Islands can be extremely unstable: strong winds, fog, and rain are possible.
+Therefore, we ask you to pay attention to the equipment list below.

 For sea trips:

-• storm suit (overalls or jacket and trousers)
+• storm-proof clothing, storm suit (overalls or jacket and pants)

 • shoes with warm insoles